-Diplomates certified in either veterinary anatomic pathology or veterinary clinical pathology may seek certification in the other discipline.
+ACVP Diplomates certified in either veterinary anatomic pathology or veterinary clinical pathology may seek certification in the other discipline.
 Training must consist of at least 12 months, at the equivalent of 40 hours per week, in the discipline sought.
-At least 50% of the training must be completed in person with the sponsor who is board certified in the discipline sought.
+At least 50% of the training must be completed in person with the sponsor who is board certified in the discipline sought, but any remaining time may be completed remotely.
 Anatomic pathology sponsors may be either ACVP or ECVP Diplomates, and clinical pathology sponsors may be either ACVP or ECVCP Diplomates.
 The 12 months of training may be obtained over a period of one to five years and may be either done pre- or post-certification in the first discipline, but should be distinct from the training used toward eligibility requirements in the first discipline.